-The changes in goals from 2017 to 2018 were driven in significant part by the expected impact of the Tax Cuts and Jobs Act of 2017 (TCJ Act), while the changes from 2018 to 2019 were meaningfully affected by the shift from a two-year to a three-year performance period.
+The changes in goals from 2018 to 2019 were meaningfully affected by the shift from a two-year to a three-year performance period.

-The performance period for our PSUs granted in 2017 is complete, and the CNGC has certified the results as reflected in the following charts.
+The performance period for our PSUs granted in 2018 is complete, and the CNGC has certified the results as reflected in the following charts.

-The calculation of these results included adjustments for items designated by the CNGC at the time of grant, primarily to neutralize the effect of changes in tax laws (including the TCJ Act) and the effect of accounting changes (including Revenue from Contracts with Customers Accounting Standards Update 2014-09).
-The achievement of these results generated an expected future payout of 125% for recipients who complete their third year of service requirement.
+The calculation of these results included adjustments for items designated by the CNGC at the time of grant, primarily the effect of goodwill associated with our acquisition of Health Credit Services and the effect of changes to accounting standards (including Revenue from Contracts with Customers Accounting Standards Update 2014-09).
+The achievement of these results generated an expected future payout of 137.5% for recipients who complete their third-year-of-service requirement.

 The RSUs granted to our NEOs do not have explicit performance-based conditions, but their ultimate value depends on the share price in the future after the awards vest and the shares are sold.
 The RSUs vest and settle in shares in three equal installments on the first, second, and third anniversaries of the date of grant.
-Any dividends over the vesting period are accumulated and paid at the time of settlement.
+Any dividends over the vesting period are accumulated and paid at or after the time of settlement.